krakintgithub/main/roadmap/Readme.md

 - Look into registering Krakin't in the U.K.
 - Look into registering Krakin't in Serbia (probably very hard to do)
 - Look into registering Krakin't in any other country.
-- Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - when the group miner is done

 CLOSED: